ngaggion/ChronoRoot2/segmentationApp/README.md

   * A **higher alpha** (e.g., 0.9) results in more temporal smoothing.
 This is good for stable structures but less responsive to rapid changes.
   * A **lower alpha** (e.g., 0.5) is more responsive to the current frame but may appear "jerkier" over time.

+Modifications on the post-processing script can allow the usage of different methods if needed, for example as in "tomato" experiments where roots grow and move very fast.
 -----

 ## About the AI Model (nnUNet)

 This tool uses **nnUNet** ("no-new-Net"), a powerful, self-configuring framework for biomedical image segmentation.
-It is widely recognized for achieving state-of-the-art results.
+As configured to use with Docker, the nnUNet environment should already be set as "base".
+If you are running the app in a different Conda environment, ensure that nnUNet is installed and properly configured and set up the environment name in the GUI.

   * **Official nnUNet Repository:** [https://github.com/MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet)